JesusViejoBarragan/JesusViejoBarragan/README.md

 On my GitHub profile, I share projects and exercises where I apply my skills in:

-Languages: Java, PHP, JavaScript.
+🧩 Languages: Java, PHP, JavaScript.

-Frameworks and libraries: Swing, Spring, Hibernate, JavaFX.
+📖 Frameworks and libraries: Swing, Spring, Hibernate, JavaFX.

-Tools: Docker, GitHub, API Rest.
+🔧 Tools: Docker, GitHub, API Rest.

 I also hold certifications in Scrum Foundation and Docker for Developers, which allow me to work efficiently in agile environments and with modern technologies.

 I consider myself a problem-solver, a team player, and someone who can quickly adapt to new technologies.
 Feel free to explore my repositories and reach out if you have any questions or suggestions!

-📫 Contact: jesusviejobarragan@gmail.com
-📍 Location: Coría del Río, Sevilla
 </p>

 <!--